AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/skills-levels.md

    Individual learners can auto-enroll themselves or can be enrolled by the Administrator in a Learning Program.

-1. After you click **Close**, you can see the total number of learners who have been assigned to the skill that you had created.
+1. After you click **[!UICONTROL Close]**, you can see the total number of learners who have been assigned to the skill that you had created.

    In this example, there are two individual learners and three learners in a user group.